U Saw: Political career

 A lawyer by training, U Saw first made his name by defending Saya San, a former monk and medicine man, who became the leader of the Galon Peasant Rebellion (1930–32), at his trial by the British colonial government, and came to be known as Galon U Saw.
 In 1935, he purchased the Thuriya (Sun) newspaper and turned it into a device to promote himself and his political interests.
 He was elected to the Legislative Council in the 1936 general elections as a member of the United GCBA.
-Two years later he formed the Patriot's Party, and from 1940 until 1942 he served as the third Prime Minister of Burma.
+Two years later he formed the Patriot's Party, and from 1940 until 1942, he served as the third Prime Minister of Burma.
 In November 1941, he travelled to London in an unsuccessful attempt to gain a promise from Winston Churchill that Burma be granted Dominion status after the Second World War, citing principles expressed by Churchill and Franklin D. Roosevelt in the Atlantic Charter.
 U Saw also spent several weeks in Washington D.C., seeking to convince Roosevelt to pressure Churchill into granting Burma independence.
 At the same time, he made contact with the Japanese to secure his own political future should Japan invade Burma.
-The British discovered incriminating papers relating to the communications, and U Saw was detained for 4 years in Uganda.
+The British discovered incriminating papers relating to the communications through the breaking of Japanese ciphers, and following his interception in Palestine on his return journey, U Saw was detained for 4 years in Uganda.

 Upon his return to Rangoon after the War, U Saw saw himself as a contender for the office of the first Prime Minister of independent Burma.
 However, the first postwar elections in Burma of April 1947 returned an overwhelming victory for Aung San's Anti-Fascist People's Freedom League (AFPFL) organization.
 The victory of the AFPFL had been interpreted as a universal endorsement of Aung San, but that was far from the truth.
 The AFPFL was a coalition of widely divergent political parties including primarily Communists, Socialists, and the Burma National Army (BNA) led by Gen. Aung San, and, as the subsequent civil war in Burma demonstrated, no single group or individual could claim to lead it effectively as a whole; many to this day however believe that if Aung San had lived longer the course of modern Burmese history would have been very different, for he was the one leader that could unite the numerous and diverse ethnic minorities as well as the fractious and disparate political groups.
 Nonetheless, Aung San became the leader of the Governor's Executive Council by virtue of the victory of the AFPFL.